rpatterson/prunerr/src/pythonprojectstructure/newsfragments/upgrade-requirements.bugfix.rst

-Upgrade all requirements to the latest versions as of Thu Apr  6 11:58:09 AM UTC 2023.
+Upgrade all requirements to the latest versions as of Sun Apr  9 11:19:15 PM UTC 2023.